Surfing and Gidget go together like peanut butter and radish sandwiches. This quiz is rated easy peasy.

 Those stories are now very familiar to us.
-Its sometimes hard to figure out where Gidget ends and Kathy.
-The Gidget character is so authentic that she probably is mostly Kathy, written through the filter of her father’s loving eyes.
+Its sometimes hard to figure out where Kathy ends and the fictional Gidget begins.
+The Gidget character comes across as so authentic that it is clear she is written through the filter of her father’s loving eyes.

-But while Gidget stayed an innocent carefree teenage surfer well into the 60’s, Kathy, of course grew up.
+But while Gidget stays an iconic and innocent carefree teenage surfer, Kathy, of course, grew up.
 In 1960 she went off to college, became a teacher.
 Got married, had kids.
 Though she still surfed, surfing took a backseat to life.